badgercl/WorldConquer/README.md

 Swift implementation based on [World War Bot's rules](https://worldwarbot.com/about/).

+# Features
+## Current
+- Can use any World configuration as a JSON file.
+- Customizable rules: different winner and conquered territory implementation can be supported.
+- Customizable output: the game status can be updated in different supports, e.g. Twitter, Telegram, console log, filesystem.
+(Currently only console output is provided).

+## Future work
+- Include more rules
+- Implement Telegram and Twitter outputs
+- Generate dot-notation world states

 # Requirements
 * Swift 5.2.2+ installed in your macOS or Linux machine.